hoanhan101/gray/_pages/about.md

 I'm Hoanh, a software engineer with a background in distributed systems.
 In my free time, I enjoy teaching, writing, and contributing to open-source projects.
-One of my most popular one, [Ultimate-Go](https://github.com/hoanhan101/ultimate-go), has 7,000+ stars on Github.
+One of my most popular projects, [Ultimate-Go](https://github.com/hoanhan101/ultimate-go), has 7,000+ stars on Github.
 The other one, [101+ Coding Interview Challenges](https://github.com/hoanhan101/algo), attracts 2,000+ subscribers.